tyler-dane/random/git/git-clean-repo.md

 The easiest way to fix this is remove any secrets from your HEAD and create a new repo.
 The downside of this approach is that you lose all your commit history, which makes your code harder to understand.

-If you’re willing to do some extra work to preserve your commit history, use the [BFG Repo Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) tool too remove troublesome blobs or large files.
+If you’re willing to do some extra work to preserve your commit history, use the [BFG Repo Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) tool to remove troublesome blobs or large files.

 ## How to clean current code (HEAD)